juglab/napari-n2v/docs/documentation.md

 Continue training using the current parameters but the trained network weights.
 **Note that the training and validation patches will change if `Train` and `Val` are the same**.

+During training, the log and the weights are saved to a hidden folder in your `/home/`, under `.napari/N2V/models`.

 ### 6 -  Training progress

 ![training_progress.png](images/training_progress.png)